CTML-Group/Git-tuto/README.md

 We are humans,  sometimes its normal to make mistakes i.e. to say NOT every commit is perfect

-Git provides some ways to work with your history uaing reset, revert, and checkout
+Git provides some ways to work with your history using reset, revert, and checkout

 ## 'git revert <commit>'